 You’re a vicarious slave.
 You look at your masters as if you lived their lives, and worship them.
 The monarchist worships a psychopathic Monarch whose roots grew from genocide, national slavery and extortion racketeering.
 Which is the case of every soulless psychopath that imposed their vile hierarchy.
 Nothing has changed since the despicable psychopath Leyasu Tokugawa, Japans first Shogun famously said.
 ‘Give the peasants neither life nor death.’
 That’s the nature of the slavery of imposed hierarchies.

 You worship Government whose roots grew from the establishment and protection of usury, elitist monopolies, and a desire by those owners to dominate the masses, maintained through corporate policy, imposed with a monopoly on violence over the land slaves, on behalf of the psychopathic landlords.

 And finally, religion, whose roots grew from the fear of death, the ignorance of reality and the lies of psychopaths.”
-Seisyll replied with his eyes still closed snuggled into his bedding.
+Seisyll replied with fire in his eyes still closed snuggled into his bedding.

 “I defend people; I do not prosecute them.”
 The lawyer responded annoyed.

 “You’ve sworn an oath to the Crown Corporation, the monarch, and all your clients are being persecuted by the Crown Corporation, how can a man sworn under oath to one side defend the other?”
 Seisyll asked.

 The lawyer looked down at Seisyll, feeling torn, wanting to walk away, but feeling he should defend himself, otherwise the tramp would think he’d won.
 “I work within the legal structure; I do my best for those I represent.”
 The lawyer replied.